On the Efficiency of Highly Stratified Experiments: Setup and Motivation

 Throughout the rest of the paper we consider the asymptotic properties of the method of moments estimator $\hat{\theta}_n$ for $\theta_0$ which is constructed as a solution to the sample analogue of \eqref{eq:moments}:

+Because $\hat{\theta}_n$ is constructed directly using the moment function $m(\cdot)$, we call $\hat{\theta}_n$ the na\"ive method of moments estimator.
 Note that $\hat \theta_n$ as defined in \eqref{eq:est} is closely related to standard estimators of the parameter $\theta_0$ in specific examples.
 For instance, in Example \ref{ex:ATE}, so that $\hat{\theta}_n$ is a Horvitz-Thompson analogue of the standard difference-in-means estimator for the ATE.
 In Example \ref{ex:LATE},

 so that $\hat{\theta}_n$ is a Horvitz-Thompson analogue of the standard Wald estimator for the local average treatment effect.